docker/compose/docs/install.md

     curl -L https://github.com/docker/fig/releases/download/1.0.1/fig-`uname -s`-`uname -m` > /usr/local/bin/fig; chmod +x /usr/local/bin/fig

+Optionally, install [command completion](completion.html) for the bash shell.

 Releases are available for OS X and 64-bit Linux.
 Fig is also available as a Python package if you're on another platform (or if you prefer that sort of thing):

     $ sudo pip install -U fig